 Sell it the old fashioned way

-You could of course sell via an ad in a local newspaper ad or a poster in your local supermarket, work kitchen, or student halls, if you want to go old-school.
+You could, of course, sell via an ad in a local newspaper or a poster in your local supermarket, work kitchen, or student halls, if you want to go old-school.
 These days goods are likely to sell a lot quicker if you have an online listing though.

 ‘Sell’ it on Freecycle